-Refrigerator (cannot exceed 700 watts or less, 10 amps or 4 cubic feet) and a microwave (700 watts or less) but we ask that you do not operate them at the same time to help reduce potential issues within the residence halls.
+Refrigerator (cannot exceed 700 watts, 10 amps or 4 cubic feet) and a microwave (700 watts or less) but we ask that you do not operate them at the same time to help reduce potential issues within the residence halls.

 A power strip or surge protector does not meet requirements to allow a microwave into the residence halls.

-Rent a MicroFridge by calling 1.800.637.7567, or visiting collegerefrigerators.com.
+Rent a MicroFridge by calling 1.800.637.7567, or visiting microfridge.com.
 Units will be delivered directly to your room after move-in!
-You also purchase a MicroFridge from a retailer of your choosing.
+You can also purchase a MicroFridge from a retailer of your choosing.

 For years, Salem State University has been offering the care package program to every student.
 We know the perfect time to send each package through the semester, just when your student really needs a boost.
 Help us reach our goal of making sure every student gets a care package this year.
 We have a great selection of options that will send your message and make your student smile.
 Despite the miles, you can help remind then just how much you care.

 - Speakers for stereos should be of a reasonable size, and subwoofers and amplifiers are strongly discouraged.
 If a resident does use these items, s/he may be asked to lower the volume if it disturbs other residents or the noise level is inappropriate.